sed-i/sed-i.github.io/docs/software/zen.md

 # Zen-collage

+- It's easier to change systems than to change people.
 - Duplication is far cheaper than the wrong abstraction.[^1]
 - Pin libs to major version and apps to exact dependencies.[^2]